Wooden Pallet Projects is now Upcycle This DIY That. New name but the same great content!

 - COMFORT: The Bosch ROS65VC 6 Random Orbit Sander and Polisher features Bosch’s exclusive Vibration Control a suspension system to minimize vibration for superior handling and maximum comfort

-- COMPLETE: The sander/polisher kit includes removable front handle, tubular dust canister, VAC024 vacuum hose adapter, RS6045 6 Inch soft backing pad, 5 millimeter pad wrench, sanding disc
+- COMPLETE: The sander polisher kit includes removable front handle, tubular dust canister, VAC024 vacuum hose adapter, RS6045 6-Inch soft backing pad, 5 mm pad wrench, sanding disc

 The vibration control suspension system in this tool is truly fantastic, and your hands will thank you for it.
 When it comes to dust collection, it has two dust collection systems.